 The First Class cabin is located on the forward upper deck of the A380, and there are two beautifully crafted walls on either side of the corridor which contains the sliding entrance doors of the Apartments.
 The lighting patterns in the ceiling projects Arabian mosaic-like figures on the walls and floor, which is really lovely.

-Etihad Airways A380 First Class cabin is the industry’s first-ever single-aisle cabin, and there are only nine First Apartments on the plane.
+Etihad Airways A380 First Class cabin is the industry’s first-ever single-aisle cabin, and only nine First Apartments are on the plane.
 There are 5 First Apartments on the right side of the cabin (with 2 toilets in the front), while the left side features 4 First Apartments.
 This asymmetry is explained by the fact that the missing 5th First Apartment and lavatories on the left side of the cabin are replaced by the Residence (featuring a private living room, separate en-suite shower room, and a bedroom with a double bed).

 The First Class cabin has 9 First Apartments, 5 with a rear-facing seat (1H, 3A, 3K, 5C & 5H) and 4 with a forward-facing seat (2C, 2H, 4A & 4K).
 The Apartments 3A, 4A, 3K, and 4K have their seats located next to the window, while in the other Apartments, the seats are located close to the aisle away from the window, making it more difficult to enjoy the views during takeoff and landing.
 Six of the First Apartments (3A & 4A, 3K & 4K, and 1H & 2H) are interconnecting, with a divider that can be lowered to join rooms.